learning-zone/javascript-basics/README.md

 #### Q. ***What are modifiers in regular expression?***

 Modifiers can be used to perform case-insensitive and global searches.
-Let's list down some of the modifiers,

 | Modifier | Description |
 |---- | -----------------|